raspberrypilearning/lights-out/worksheet.md

         explorerhat.light.off()
     ```

     The variable `channel` contains the number of the button that was pressed (1-4).
-Test your program and you should see that when you press a button, the number of the button you pressed is displayed in the Python Shell and all lights switch off.
+Test your program and you should see that when you press a button, the number of the button you pressed is displayed in the Python shell and all lights switch off.

     ![A message telling you which button was pressed](images/pressed-button.png)